 “I couldn’t possibly eat an entire mini muffin!” said no-one — EVER!
 Because that’s really the point, isn’t it?
 It’s a MINI muffin – and therefore, you’ll always have room on your plate and in your stomach for one little morsel of sweet, right?
-Especially these Crunchy Banana Chip Mini Muffins, loaded with almonds, mini chocolate chips and coconut – they’re kind of a cross between an Almond Joy and Chunky Monkey.
-And they don’t suck!
+That’s just one reason you’ll love these Banana Chip Mini Muffins.

 I made these little one-bite wonders with every member of the family in mind.
 Banana for Scott.
 Coconut and almonds for me and the chocolate chips were ALL EMILY!

-The original recipe came from The Foster’s Market Cookbook, one of my favorite culinary reads.
+The original recipe came from The Foster’s Market Cookbook (affiliate link below), one of my favorite culinary reads.
 Of course, her recipe was scaled to make many more muffins than the three of us needed, so I reworked the measurements to make the yield more manageable.

 As with any basic muffin recipe, you can add whatever mix-ins you like.
 Any kind of nuts would be great, particularly pecans or walnuts — I just happened to have almonds.
 You could swap out chocolate chips for toffee or white chocolate, and if you aren’t crazy about coconut, skip it and/or stir in some dried cranberries or banana chips.
 There are so many ways to customize!